-FIFA World Cup 2026: Host Cities, Teams, Schedule & Format
+FIFA World Cup 2026: Host Cities, Teams, Schedule & Venue

 The FIFA World Cup 2026 will be hosted jointly by the United States, Canada, and Mexico from June 11 to July 19, 2026.
 It will be the first World Cup to feature 48 teams competing across multiple host cities in North America.